tyedem/Machine-Learning-Trader/README.md

 ## Scope and Purpose

-Our priject is to build an algorithmic machine learning trading bot.
+Our project is to build an algorithmic machine learning trading bot.
 The goal of this project is to build a predictive model into an algorithmic strategy utilizing technical indicators as well as hyperparameter tuning.

-## Data Sources
+## Data Source
-YFinance
+Yahoo Finance

 ## Libraries